 New Iberia is a medium-sized city located in the state of Louisiana.
 With a population of 30,754 people and 11 constituent neighborhoods, New Iberia is the 13th largest community in Louisiana.

-Unlike some cities, New Iberia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in New Iberia are a mix of both white- and blue-collar jobs.
+New Iberia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Iberia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Iberia who work in sales jobs (13.21%), office and administrative support (12.62%), and management occupations (6.03%).
+There are especially a lot of people living in New Iberia who work in sales jobs (13.26%), office and administrative support (12.51%), and food service (6.17%).

-The per capita income in New Iberia in 2010 was $21,135, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,540 for a family of four.
+The per capita income in New Iberia in 2010 was $21,769, which is middle income relative to Louisiana and the nation.
+This equates to an annual income of $87,076 for a family of four.
 However, New Iberia contains both very wealthy and poor people as well.